-Circuit breaker(s) on the generator protect the wiring between the generator and the main circuit breaker box.
-If you have reason to repair the generator, turn the breaker(s) on the generator to the OFF position while making the repair.
+Two circuit breakers on the generator protect the wiring between the generator and the main circuit breaker box.
+If you have reason to repair the generator, turn the breakers on the generator to the OFF position while making the repair.
 If you don't, a power surge could damage electrical components inside the motor home.